developerfred/devfunding/README.md

 > Connecting developers with opportunities through decentralized funding

+🏆 Awards & Recognition
+DevFunding was awarded as a winner in Mission Reown #2 by MorphL2!
+As a second-time winner, the project continues to demonstrate excellence in building with Reown AppKit.

 ## Overview

 DevFunding is a decentralized platform that revolutionizes how developers find and secure funding for their work.
 By leveraging blockchain technology and smart contracts, we create a transparent, secure, and efficient marketplace for grants and bounties in the development community.